lihaoyi/macropy/readme.md

 - Being a non-LISP does not make macros any harder; having an AST made of objects isn't any harder than an AST made of lists.
 With an inbuilt parser and unparser, the human-friendly computer-unfriendly syntax of Python (whitespace, etc.) is not an issue **at all**.
 - Python in particular, and other languages in general, do not need macros for many of the use cases the LISPs do.
 Thanks to inbuilt support for first class functions, dynamism and mutability, simple things like [looping](http://www.gigamonkeys.com/book/loop-for-black-belts.html) can be done pretty easily without resorting to AST rewrites.
 Macros [should only be used if all these tools have proven inadequete](https://github.com/lihaoyi/macropy#no-macros-necessary), and even then [used as little as possible](https://github.com/lihaoyi/macropy#minimize-macro-magic).
 - In Python, there are use cases which require macros, which are not only completely impossible without macros, but also extremely compelling.
-Not "here's [another sytax for an if-statement](http://stackoverflow.com/a/16174524/871202)" but "here's [cross-compiling list-comprehensions into SQL queries to be executed on a remote database](#pinq-to-sqlalchemy)".
+Not "here's [another syntax for an if-statement](http://stackoverflow.com/a/16174524/871202)" but "here's [cross-compiling list-comprehensions into SQL queries to be executed on a remote database](#pinq-to-sqlalchemy)".
 These should be the use cases that macros target.
 - Macros stand to *reduce* the amount of [magic](#levels-of-magic) in a code base, not increase it.
 The use cases we propose for macros are at present not satisfied by boring, normal code which macros serve to complicate.
 They are satisfied by [code being generated by stitching together strings and `exec`ed at runtime](#skeletons-in-the-closet).
 They are served by special build stages which generate whole blobs of code at build-time to be used later.
 Replacing these with macros will reduce the total amount of complexity and magic.

 Macros may be difficult to write, difficult to compose, difficult to reason about, especially compared to "plain old" Python code.
 But macros are not meant to replace "plain old" Python!
 They're aimed at replacing piles of manual duplication or swaths of textual code-generation.
 Compared to the difficulty of writing, composing and reasoning about the alternatives, MacroPy may well be the lesser evil.

 Credits
 =======

+*MacroPy is very much a work in progress, for the [MIT](http://web.mit.edu/) class [6.945: Adventures in Advanced Symbolic Programming](http://groups.csail.mit.edu/mac/users/gjs/6.945/).
+Although it is constantly in flux, all of the examples with source code represent already-working functionality.
+The rest will be filled in over the coming weeks.*

 The MIT License (MIT)